All of our content is written by humans, not robots. Learn More

 Installing the Ring Doorbell

-Again, you can spend anywhere from $20 to $500 on security camera equipment alone, but the total cost depends on a ton of factors, such as how many cameras you want, whether they’re indoor or outdoor cameras, their video quality, and whether you’re also paying for storage, monitoring, and installation.
-Fortunately, most DIY home security companies are pretty flexible on creating customized camera systems, so you can find a package that works within your budget.
+You can spend anywhere from $20 to $500 on security camera equipment alone.
+The total security camera cost depends on a number of factors, including how many cameras you need, whether they’re indoor or outdoor models, and their video quality.
+You also have optional costs to consider, like storage, monitoring, and installation.
+We’ve found most DIY home security companies offer flexible, customizable camera systems that fit most budgets.

 What To Look For in a Security Camera